amvro23/biogas/README.md

 mix.set_inlet(ych4=0.3, yco2=0.2, yar=0.5) # for diluted mixture
 ```

-or pure biogas (default value is 50% biogas & 50% argon inert gas)
+or pure biogas (default value is 50% biogas & 50% argon inert gas).
 ```Python
 mix.set_inlet(ych4=0.6, yco2=0.4, yar=0.0) # for pure biogas
 ```
-You can create plot for the gas mixture compositions (the following represents the diluted mixture).
+You can create a plot regarding the molar compositions of the diluted gas mixture.
 ```Python
 mix.plot_molar_ratio()
 ```